Author: Vicky

 Knowing the Symptoms and Warning Signs of Mental Illness!

-The minority of individuals who work in the mental health field usually follow the guidelines for a diagnosis that are outlined in the “Diagnostic and Statistical Manual of Mental Disorders.”
-A century ago, doctors were slow to diagnose a child or an adolescent with a mental illness.
+The minority of individuals who work in the mental health field usually follow the guidelines for a diagnosis that are outlined in the “Diagnostic and Statistical Manual of Mental Disorders,” written by the American Psychiatric Association. ” A century ago, doctors were slow to diagnose a child or an adolescent with a mental illness.
 They even question that of an adult with a mental illness.
 Why?
 Mental illness is still an unknown area for most individuals to approach and talk about.
 Why were doctors hesitant to label an individual with a mental illness diagnosis?
 Mainly because once an individual is diagnosed and labeled with a mental illness, regardless of age, it often stays with them for the rest of their life.

 The problem is learning to understand the behavior of any individual, regardless of age, within their normal range, before deciding on their mental health and well-being.
 One would also have to ask what has been studied outside of their normal range of behavior before a decision is made about their mental health.
 Many mental illnesses have their own symptoms, but several share common symptoms and warning signs.